-We may not be able to file INDs or IND amendments or comparable documents in foreign jurisdictions to commence additional clinical studies on the timelines we expect, and even if we are able to, the FDA may not permit us to proceed.
+We may not be able to file INDs or IND amendments, CTAs or comparable documents in foreign jurisdictions to commence additional clinical studies on the timelines we expect, and even if we are able to, the FDA may not permit us to proceed.

-While we plan to submit INDs or comparable documents for our Rejuva gene therapy candidates, we may not be able to file such INDs or comparable documents on the timeline we expect.
+While we plan to submit INDs, CTAs or comparable documents for our Rejuva gene therapy candidates, we may not be able to file such INDs or comparable documents on the timeline we expect.
 For example, we may experience manufacturing delays or other delays with IND-enabling studies.
-Moreover, we cannot be sure that submission of an IND or comparable document will result in the FDA or other comparable foreign regulatory authorities allowing further clinical studies to begin, or that, once begun, issues will not arise that suspend or terminate clinical studies.
-Additionally, even if such regulatory authorities agree with the design and implementation of the clinical studies set forth in an IND, we cannot guarantee that such regulatory authorities will not change their requirements in the future.
+Moreover, we cannot be sure that submission of an IND, CTA or comparable document will result in the FDA or other comparable foreign regulatory authorities allowing further clinical studies to begin, or that, once begun, issues will not arise that suspend or terminate clinical studies.
+Additionally, even if such regulatory authorities agree with the design and implementation of the clinical studies set forth in an IND, CTA or other comparable documents, we cannot guarantee that such regulatory authorities will not change their requirements in the future.
 These considerations also apply to new clinical studies we may submit as amendments to existing INDs or to a new IND.
-Any failure to file INDs on the timelines we expect or to obtain regulatory approvals for our study may prevent us from completing our clinical studies or commercializing our product candidates on a timely basis, if at all.
+Any failure to file INDs, CTAs or other comparable documents on the timelines we expect or to obtain regulatory approvals for our study may prevent us from completing our clinical studies or commercializing our product candidates on a timely basis, if at all